openvinotoolkit/model_server/docs/tf_model_binary_input.md

-# TensorFlow model conversion for serving {#ovms_docs_demo_tensorflow_conversion}
+# Convert TensorFlow Models for Serving {#ovms_docs_demo_tensorflow_conversion}

-This document guides how to convert TensorFlow model and deploy it with the OpenVINO&trade; Model Server.
-It also explains how to scale the input tensors and adjust to binary JPEG and PNG input data.
+This guide shows how to convert TensorFlow models and deploy with the OpenVINO Model Server.
+It also explains how to scale the input tensors and adjust to use binary JPEG or PNG input data.

 - In this example TensorFlow model [ResNet](https://github.com/tensorflow/models/tree/v2.2.0/official/r1/resnet) will be used.